ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

   background-color: #f2f2f2;
 }
 ```
 So, you're killing it, and really getting to understand the flex lingo better!
+This is what you should have now.

-**flexbox-initial - 4**
+![catty music- almost done(http://image.prntscr.com/image/a6d6bd4800d641bb8679900d02a8f105.png)

 The second problem will be dealt with now.
 Making the album details text look prettier.
 Really simple stuff going on here: